RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 6 guide.md

 ### Common mistakes:

 - **Giving the final truth table without the intermediate columns:** Showing all intermediate columns is a requirement for success on this problem.
-[Please review the success criteria](https://shottr.cc/s/1i2S/SCR-20240229-jh6.png), printed below the problem, which states this.
+[Please review the success criteria](https://shottr.cc/s/1i2S/SCR-20240229-jh6.png), printed below the problem, which state this.

 ## S4